valderman/selda/README.md

 It's often annoying to explicitly take the tuples returned by queries apart.
-For this reason, Selda provides a function `selectors` to generate *selector functions*: functions which can be used to access elements of inductive tuples similar to how record selectors are used to access fields of standard Haskell record types.
+For this reason, Selda provides a function `selectors` to generate *selectors*: identifiers which can be used with the `!` operator to access elements of inductive tuples similar to how record selectors are used to access fields of standard Haskell record types.

 Rewriting the previous example using selector functions: